Learn industry-standard software

 The key focus of this subject is the fusing of three elements: photography, cinematography and editing.
 In engaging with best practice and widely used industry techniques, ‘Shooting & Editing’ challenges students to take a quick glimpse of screen production.
 A key learning outcome is that students produce their own material, photographs and videos, and edit them for multiple modern screen media platforms.

 Learn the processes used in animation.
 Explore the basic concepts and crafts of character design such as character animation, timing, movement, composition and background art.
+These concepts will be drawn from traditional methodologies and will be applied using stop motion.
+Students will develop critical, conceptual and practical skills appropriate to creating animation.

 Analyse and critique digital media using a theoretical framework of ‘Entertainment’.
 Learn how to differentiate genre and forms of narrative communicative meaning, and how to critique narrative structure and visual style in depth.
 Elements of storytelling (e.g. theme and motif, design elements, mise en scene) are incorporated into the studies as well visual coding within digital media.